Upselling for Food & Beverage

-- 5 daily training videos your staff can quickly watch and implement each morning.
+- Daily training videos your staff can quickly watch and implement each morning.

-- 5 daily challenges your staff participate in and work on each day.
+- Daily challenges your staff participate in and work on each day.

-- 2 live online zoom classes with focussed upsell topics and challenge accountability.
+- 2 live online zoom class with focussed upsell topics and challenge accountability.

 This challenge is an easy and fun way to quickly and permanently improve the skills of your staff and increase the average check value within your F&B Department.